ga-curriculum/java-crud-project/requirements-and-guidance/README.md

 - The files in the app are organized following the conventions demonstrated in lectures.
 - The code in the app adheres to coding conventions covered in lessons, like using plural names for arrays.
-- The app does not contain dead code, commented-out sections, or console logs.
+- The app does not contain dead code, commented-out sections, or prints to the console.
 - The app can be used without encountering errors.
 - The app is coded using proper indentation.
 - The GitHub repository used for the project must be named appropriately.
 For example, names that describe your project are appropriate, whereas generic names such as `ga-project` or `unit-project` are not.